How Do You Negotiate a Higher Settlement in a Car Accident?

 Several mistakes can dramatically reduce your settlement potential or eliminate your claim entirely.
 Avoiding these errors protects your compensation and strengthens your negotiating position.

-Never provide recorded statements to insurance companies without legal representation.
+Before giving a recorded statement, consider your options.
+Some people choose to speak with a licensed attorney first, especially if they are unsure what to say or the claim involves serious injuries.
 Adjusters use these recordings to find inconsistencies or admissions that reduce claim values.
 Stick to written communications whenever possible.

 If you encounter insurance bad faith practices, document them carefully.
 The Federal Trade Commission (FTC) at ftc.gov provides resources about unfair insurance practices and consumer protection rights that can strengthen your position during negotiations.

 Avoid discussing fault or apologizing at the accident scene or during insurance conversations.
-Even innocent comments can be interpreted as admissions of guilt, reducing your settlement potential significantly.
+Even innocent comments can be interpreted as admissions of guilt, which could be used to dispute liability or reduce how an insurer values the claim.

 Timeline Management Mistakes